hassanzohdy/mongez-react-atom/README.md

 });
 ```

-> Please do remember that `atom.update` must receive a new reference of the value, otherwise it will not trigger the change event, for example `atom.update({ ...user })` will trigger the change event.
+> Please do remember that `atom.update` must receive a new reference of the value, otherwise it will not trigger the change event, for example, `atom.update({ ...user })` will trigger the change event.

 ```ts
 // /src/atoms/user-atom.ts